 = 2.5rem (40px default)

-This will round the left and right of buttons, form elements, etc. where the content width is greater than its height.
+This will round the left and right corners where the content width is greater than its height.

-This will produce an ellipse if the block element is not a square.
+This will produce a circle if the block element is a square.

-Buttons and form inputs have a border radius equivalent to that of rounded-sm
+Buttons and form inputs (default) have a border radius equivalent to that of rounded-sm

 .